ClapeyronThermo/Clapeyron.jl/docs/src/theory/background.md

 `` \mathrm{DoF} = N_\mathrm{species} - N_\mathrm{phase} + 2 ``

 As we can see, the largest number of degrees of freedom we can have is $N_\mathrm{species}+1$; as this rule is for intensive properties (i.e. irrespective of system size), we can an additional degree of freedom, giving $N_\mathrm{species}+2$.
 Taking the simple case of a single species, we can specify at most 3 conditions in our system.
-Given that most equations of state are derived using what is known as the canonical ensemble (more information can be found in Statistical Mechanics textbooks). the three variable chosen are usually temperature, $T$, volume, $V$ and number of particles, $\mathbf{N}$.
+Given that most equations of state are derived using what is known as the canonical ensemble (more information can be found in Statistical Mechanics textbooks), the three variable chosen are usually temperature, $T$, volume, $V$ and number of particles, $\mathbf{N}$.
 The output of these equations is usually the Helmholtz free energy, $A$.
 It is also typical for an equation of state to require parameters, $\boldsymbol{\Xi}$, to model certain species.
 What these parameters are depend on the equation of state.

 ### Ideal model